mschirrmeister/odoh-server-go-docker/README.md

 The **odoh-server-go** can be used as an ODoH **target** or **relay**.

+**ODoH** stands for **Oblivious DNS over HTTPS**.

+Below are a few examples on how to run it.
+The recommended way is to run it behind a proxy who handles the TLS termination.

+## Examples

 Run the container with a local certificate, where odoh-server-go handles TLS itself.

     docker run -it -d \